 How to Start Building Your LinkedIn Network

 Be sure to completely fill out your profile before you start inviting people to connect.
 Having a complete profile makes it easier to find former colleagues and classmates.
-After all, if you invite someone whom you haven’t spoken to recently, he will take a quick look at your profile before responding.
-If he doesn’t see a part of your professional history where he knows you, he will most likely ignore your invitation.
+After all, if you invite someone to connect who you haven’t spoken to recently, he’ll probably take a quick look at your profile before responding.
+If he doesn’t see something familiar in your professional history, he will most likely ignore your invitation.

 Your best bet now is to start using LinkedIn with some thought and planning.
 Here are some common pitfalls after signing up:

 You feel compelled to start inviting friends and colleagues to connect with you right away, before working on your profile or thinking of a strategy.

 You get nervous and decide not to invite anybody beyond one or two close friends or family members.

 You wonder about the value of LinkedIn and leave your account alone for a long period of time with no activity.